Wiltshire CCG Personal Health Budgets: Local Offer

 I am interested in a Personal Health Budget – what should I do? >

-If you are interested in a PHB for CHC or children/young people the first step is to talk to your NHS professional about your request.
+If you are interested in a personal health budget for continuing health care, or children/young people the first step is to talk to your NHS professional.
+They will discuss with you whether a personal health budget is right for you and whether the processes are already in place to meet your specific needs.